 Does Brazil maintain a list of sanctioned individuals and entities?

 The lists of sanctioned individuals and entities maintained by Brazil are the ones contained in the UNSC resolutions which have been incorporated into Brazilian legislation by Presidential decrees.
 These decrees are put together by the Brazilian Central Bank.

 Are there any other lists related to sanctions?

-Yes.
-For example, there are lists of entities prevented from participating in public bids.
+There are lists of, for example, entities prevented from participating in public bids.

 Does Brazil have a licensing or authorisation system in place?